front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 **This is the recommended way to start a new Front-Commerce project.**

-Front-Commerce skeleton repository provides a quick way to get started with Front-Commerce with sane default configurations.
+[Front-Commerce’s skeleton repository](https://gitlab.com/front-commerce/front-commerce-skeleton) provides a quick way to get started with
+Front-Commerce with sane default configurations.

 ### Get the code